UA Style Guide

 Only capitalize “committee”, “council”, and similar names when used as part of a full name:

-- We look forward to welcoming you back for Reunion.
+• We look forward to seeing you at Reunion.

 Capitalize full formal names of campuses; lowercase generic uses and plurals.